Privacy Policy

 3.3 It is necessary for compliance with a legal obligation to which we are subject:

-This would include where we have to retain certain records, for example.
+This would include where we have to retain certain records.

 3.4 It is within our legitimate interests.

-Applicable law allows personal data to be collected and used if it is reasonably necessary for our legitimate interests or a third party’s legitimate interests (as long as the processing is fair, balanced and does not unduly impact individuals’ rights).
-We will rely on this ground to process your personal data when it is not practical or appropriate to ask for your consent, and where we are confident that this will not impact your rights.
+Data Protection law allows personal data to be collected and used if it is reasonably necessary for our legitimate interests or a third party’s legitimate interests (as long as the processing is fair, balanced and does not unduly impact your rights).
+We will rely on this ground to process your personal data when it is not practical or appropriate to ask for your consent and where we are confident that our use of the data will not unduly impact your rights.

-Our legitimate interests are achieving our purpose of administering a weekly lottery with the sole purpose of providing financial support to adult and children’s hospices throughout the UK.
-We also have a legitimate interest in publicity and income generation, and have legitimate interests to encourage more and more people to sign up to our weekly draw.
+Our legitimate interests include achieving our purpose of administering a weekly lottery with the sole purpose of providing financial support to adult and children’s hospices throughout the UK.
+We also have a legitimate interest in publicity and income generation and have legitimate interests to encourage more and more people to sign up to our weekly draw.

 We will also rely on our legitimate interests for the proper administration of Local Hospice Lottery, and to manage our operations (for example, maintaining appropriate records and databases).

 When we process your personal data to achieve such legitimate interests, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
-We will not use your personal data for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).
+We will not use your personal data for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to use your data in this way by law).

-Please see section 2.1 above for the limited legal basis for when we process sensitive personal data.
+Please see section 2.1 above for the limited legal bases that we rely on when we process sensitive personal data.

 4. How we collect personal data